DoriCzele/dogomugs/docs/README.md

 * A fully responsive website that is accessible and easy to use on desktop, tablet & mobile.
 * Appealing, modern and clear design.
 * Visibility of products in my basket, and an easy way to edit, delete or pay for these items.
-* Providing option to share products on social media.
 * Direct links to social media sites.

 ### User Stories